 Rebating is not allowed in the Arizona.
-Specifically the statute (20-451) says: No insurer or licensee shall ... "offer, pay, allow or give, directly or indirectly, as an inducement to insurance, or after insurance has been effected, any rebate, discount, abatement, credit or reduction of the premium named in a policy of insurance, or any special favor or advantage in the dividends or other benefits to accrue thereon, or any valuable consideration or inducement whatever, not specified in the policy of insurance..."
-Article 6, 20-452 goes on to define a prohibited inducement as any prize, goods, tangible property of an aggregate value of more than twendy-five dollars (\$25).
+Specifically, the statute (20-451) says: No insurer or licensee shall ... "offer, pay, allow or give, directly or indirectly, as an inducement to insurance, or after insurance has been effected, any rebate, discount, abatement, credit or reduction of the premium named in a policy of insurance, or any special favor or advantage in the dividends or other benefits to accrue thereon, or any valuable consideration or inducement whatever, not specified in the policy of insurance..."
+An insurer or producer may offer or provide products or services that are ancillary or related to any policy of insurance that are "intended to minimize or prevent claims-related losses or expenses or harm to the public, including fire or smoke detectors, risk audits or assessments and products or services to deter injury, death or property theft or damage."
+Article 6, 20-452 goes on to define a prohibited inducement as any prize, goods, wares, merchandise or tangible property of an aggregate value of more than one-hundred dollars (\$100).